Tummy Tuck After C-Section

 Where many will engage in a lifestyle of regular exercise and diet, some women have begun to consider undergoing a tummy tuck right after their Caesarean section.

 Are You Thinking About Tummy Tuck?

 Here at Memorial Plastic Surgery, our board-certified plastic surgeons can help you make a sound decision.
 A tummy tuck is also beneficial to patients who recently had a massive weight loss and had remaining excess skin.

 C-Tuck: What Is It?

 C-tuck is a term that refers to the combination of a Caesarean section and tummy tuck in one surgery.
 It entails delivering the infant first before removing the low-hanging extra pouch of skin while tightening the abdominal area’s loose muscles.
 For many mothers, C-tuck is an ideal option as it addresses post-pregnancy aesthetic problems immediately.
 It also involves only one recovery and healing despite undergoing two surgeries.

 But Is Undergoing a C-Tuck a Good Idea?

 While undergoing a C-tuck may seem like the perfect idea, as a plastic surgeon, I do NOT recommend having a tummy tuck immediately.
 Because your body has experienced many changes and endured a lot of stress from pregnancy to childbirth, you may not be in the best condition to undertake another major surgery.

-There are a number of reasons why plastic surgeons including myself advise against undergoing a tummy tuck right after a C-section:
+There are several reasons why plastic surgeons, including myself, advise against undergoing a tummy tuck right after a C-section:

 - Less satisfying outcome